1501 Classified Employee Complaint Procedure

 References:

-Rules of the State Personnel Board 478-1-20 — Employee Complaint Resolution Procedure
+Rules of the State Personnel Board 478-1-.20 — Employee Complaint Resolution Procedure

-The Department of Human Services recognizes the need for a process to review employee concerns.
+The Department of Human Services (DHS) recognizes the need for a process to review employee concerns.
 This procedure is established to provide classified employees with an orderly process for reviewing allegations of unfavorable employment decisions or conditions in a timely manner.
 Employees are encouraged to bring work-related concerns to the attention of their supervisors for review and possible resolution prior to filing a complaint.

 Section A: Definitions